 4. You can do two things at once to be organized

-- When riding in the car, when your husband is driving, do handwork, work on handmade gifts, write letters, do planning in your planner or journaling in your bullet journal; and when you are driving, listen to audiobooks, online workshops or the Bible
+- When riding in the car, when your husband is driving, do handwork, work on handmade gifts, write letters, do planning in your planner or journal in your bullet journal; and when you are driving, listen to audiobooks, online workshops, or the Bible

 - On Family Movie Night, have the washing machine running with a load of wash, assuming it’s not right next to where you’re trying to listen